paldhous/ucb/2019/dataviz/md/class5.md

 ![](./img/class5_11.jpg)

-Now click `Export` to download as a CSV file, and rename as `men_swimming_records.csv`.
+Now click `Export` to download as a CSV file.

-Repeat the process for individual swimming records for women.

 If you have a PDF with a table spread over multiple pages in the same location on each page, clicking `Repeat this Selection` will select all of the data for extraction.
 (Before proceeding, however, make sure the highlighting is correct on every page, and adjust the area highlighted on some pages if necessary.)

 Tabula will not work with PDFs created by scanning the original document as an image, which have to be interpreted using Optical Character Recognition (OCR) software.

-The online service **[Cometdocs](https://www.cometdocs.com/)** can be useful in these cases.
-While it is a commercial tool, members of Investigative Reporters and Editors can [obtain a free account](https://ire.org/blog/ire-news/2013/05/22/ire-announces-partnership-cometdocs/).
-Cometdocs can read scanned PDFs, however its accuracy will vary depending on how well the OCR works on the document in question.

 **[Adobe Acrobat Pro](https://acrobat.adobe.com/us/en/products/acrobat-pro.html)** will also perform OCR on scanned PDFs.

+**[Abby FineReader Pro](https://www.abbyy.com/en-us/finereader/pro-for-mac/)** offers the best quality OCR, in my experience.
+I have this software, so if you have a difficult OCR job for your project, let me know!

 [Here](https://github.com/jsfenfen/parsing-prickly-pdfs) is a useful set of resources detailing more advanced tools for dealing with hard-to-parse PDFs.